Beginner

 isAppInDesignMode = StartsWith(Host.Version, "PowerApps-Studio");

-This formula will return true when the app is running in Studio and false when it’s in the Player.
+This returns true in Studio and false in Player.

 8. Can you load the Canvas App without Microsoft’s default top navigation bar?